BansalShivanshu/ai-agent-workshop-yefan/Hands-on-1.md

 - Test the agent with the prompt "How many feet are there in total for all the animals in the images in the dataset folder"

 # Exercise 3: [Optional]
+- Can you ask LLM to find a set of images that the total animal feet in those images are equal to 38?
-Add your favorite animal to the dataset, and have fun with the agent.
+- Add your favorite animal to the dataset, and have fun with the agent.